 We us a simple powdered sugar glaze (image below), which we believe is the easiest and the one that complements this easy cake the most.

-- How much liquid should we use?
+- How much liquid should you use?

-- This is the million-dollar question, and it depends on how thick or thin you want the glaze to be.
+This is the million-dollar question, and it depends on how thick or thin you want the glaze to be.
 Start with half of what any recipe says, mix well and add more as needed, a teaspoon at a time, until you reach the desired consistency.
 It should resemble thick honey.

-- Add more liquid per cup of sugar for a thinner icing like in this Apple Walnut Loaf Cake.
+Add more liquid per cup of sugar for a thinner icing like in this Apple Walnut Loaf Cake.
 Add less liquid and you have a thicker icing that will not drip down much like we use for the Old fashioned Zucchini Cake.
-The choice is completely up to you. - Light cream cheese glaze: similar to the one in the Banana Bundt Cake recipoe, you can use it as an alternative to the powdered sugar one.
+The choice is completely up to you. - Light cream cheese glaze: similar to the one in the Banana Bundt Cake recipe, you can use it as an alternative to the powdered sugar one.
 But add some lemon zest for an extra punch of lemon.
 Otherwise, the cream cheese frosting will be too sweet.

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Lemon flavor: you can add more or less of the lemon zest quantity specified in the recipe to adjust it to your palate.
 The mix of juice and zest is a lemon flavor powerhouse, and this recipe will give you an intense experience.
 If you like a mellower flavor, add more vanilla extract, up to a teaspoon, and lower the zest to half a tablespoon.